Trials, psychologists and 'wings' from Wenger - Dejan Iliev's eight-year Arsenal rollercoaster | Goal.com

 "When I look back, it’s not a nice pleasure, but it definitely made me stronger and nowadays I play football without any problem.”

-Despite now being fully fit and free from injury, Iliev continues to use a physiologist to help improve his ‘mental skill’ and performance.
+Despite now being fully fit and free from injury, Iliev continues to use a psychologist to help improve his ‘mental skill’ and performance.

-The use of psychologists in football is growing and he Arsenal stopper believes it is vitally important they are utilised, even at the top level.
+The use of psychologists in football is growing and the Arsenal keeper believes it is vitally important they are utilised, even at the top level.

 “When we are all good, we think we don’t need help,” he said.
 “But when we are bad, or have a bad game or a bad day, sometimes you have negative thoughts and this is very important to control.